Important changes (deprecations) coming in Power Apps and Power Automate

 Microsoft Dynamics 365 Email Router is deprecated

-The Microsoft Dynamics 365 Email Router will no longer function on April 21, 2021.
+The Email Router was deprecated on July 17, 2018 and it will no longer function starting April 12, 2021.
+Although the Email Router might still have worked with Dynamics 365 on-premises, this configuration is no longer supported.
+All email routing functionality should be migrated to use server-side synchronization.
 For information on migrating email routing functionality to use the server-side synchronization feature, see: Migrate settings from the Email Router to server-side synchronization.

 The Microsoft Dynamics 365 application for Windows is deprecated